Miastodwa/lazy-sharp/README.md

 ### Authenticate function

-The function must be authenticated both locally and when deployed.
+In order to work, this function must be authenticated both locally and when deployed.

 #### Remote invocation